-Operata data collection takes place both within the customers AWS environment (Conductor) and at the Agent (Collector)
+Operata data collection takes place both within the customers AWS environment (Cloud Collector) and at the Agent (Agent Experience Collector)

-Operata Conductor consumes two customer paid for AWS Services:
+Operata Cloud Collector consumes two customer paid for AWS Services:

 - AWS Lambda has a fixed price of US$0.20 per 1M requests